 After Turkey, we stayed some weeks in Greece and Yugoslavia.
 We had feared that the notorious stamp in our passports would give us trouble entering Yugoslavia, but when the border officers had made a short phone call, they let us enter.
 In July, we were back in Denmark, after 9 months on the road.

 In 1988-1993, I participated in four expeditions to Tanzania, the aim of which was to count wintering waders, and to investigate bird life in coastal forests.
-In 1989 and 1991, respectively, I participated in two expeditions to Arctic seas around Greenland and Iceland to count sea birds and whales.
+In 1989, 1991 and 1998, I participated in expeditions to Arctic seas around Greenland and Iceland to count sea birds and whales.

 Quite consciously, I have often travelled to far-away places to meet tribal peoples, some of which have preserved a part of their traditional way of life, and have not yet been transformed into humble servants for the tourism industry – a transition that has taken place with an alarming speed.
 My interest in nature has also often guided me to areas, where very few tourists come.